How can we create innovative services or products by using data from municipalities?

 - Restrictions on data from each individual authority or organization are to be followed.

-- The entry must be original and may not have been previously published, completely or partially.
+- The entry must be original and may not have been previously published, completely or partially, in similar competitions.

 - The presentation of the contribution can made in English or Swedish but English is preferred.

 - The entry shall not violate Swedish law.
 Organizers of the competition reserve the right to remove any entries received that are not in compliance.